What Is Upper Limb Spasticity?

 You’ll need to see a neurologist, a specialist who treats problems with the brain and nervous system.

-She’ll give you a physical exam and test your muscle movement to see how well you can control your arms, elbows, wrists, and hands.
-She’ll flex your joints to see how limber they are.
-She may ask you to move your arms on your own to see how much control you have.
+They’ll give you a physical exam and test your muscle movement to see how well you can control your arms, elbows, wrists, and hands.
+They’ll flex your joints to see how limber they are.
+They may ask you to move your arms on your own to see how much control you have.

 The doctor will also ask you questions about your symptoms, like:

 - When did they start?

 - Does anything make your muscles feel better or worse?

 - Are you having any pain or stiffness?